Custom carrier

 fun createDelivery(@Body createDelivery: CreateDelivery): Call<CreatedDelivery?>

-Furthermore we need to write functionality towards fulfillmenttools in order to create parcels & set results to it.
+Functionality is also required to interact with fulfillmenttools to create parcels and set results.
 The following endpoints are the most important ones:

 FFTApi.kt